feast-dev/feast/docs/getting-started/concepts/feature-retrieval.md

 <summary>How to: retrieve offline features for batch scoring</summary>

-The main difference here from training data generation is how to handle timestamps in the  entity dataframe.
+The main difference here compared to training data generation is how to handle timestamps in the entity dataframe.
 You want to pass in the **current time** to get the latest feature values for all your entities.

 #### Option 1: fetching features with entity dataframe